 The Archives Library includes a large collection of Civil War-related books and printed material, which formerly belonged to Gen. Wilmon W. Blackmar; many 19th century children’s books, and a variety of useful secondary resources on Hingham history.

 We have recently finished cataloguing a set of 400 religious pamphlets, including published sermons, tracts, and devotional literature.
 They date from the late 18thcentury through the 19thattests to the heated cultural, moral and political debates that roiled Hingham and the nation before the industrial age shifted our frame of reference to a more secular perspective.

 We are working on making our library catalog accessible on-line.
 Look for it here on the TinyCat platform, and check back often to see the catalog grow as we add records.

 Close to 7,000 images of people, places, buildings and events from at the 1850s through the 1970s have been catalogued, scanned, and rehoused by a dedicated group of volunteers over the past 10 years.
 The photograph collection spans a range of media from tin types, glass plate negatives, and cartes de visite to Polaroids, digital images, and video, including many photographs from the John P. Richardson Collection, the Society’s own institutional images and video, and donations by Hingham residents of photograph of Hingham neighborhoods, homes, and people dating from the 1860s to the current day.
 Our video collection includes personal oral histories of longtime Hingham citizens.
 See a small on-line gallery of our photographs on Flickr.

-The HHS Archives is open to researchers by appointment.
+The HHS Archives is open to researchers Wednesdays, Thursdays, and Saturdays from 12pm-3pm and also by appointment.
 If you wish to schedule time in the Archives for research, email our Registrar.
-If you cannot make it to the Archives or would prefer to have research done for you, download this form and return it as instructed, or call 781-749-7721.
-If calling, be prepared to provide a detailed description of what you want to know and leave both an email address and telephone number.
+If you cannot make it to the Archives or would prefer to have research done for you, download this form and return it by email as instructed.